onsu-lang/onsu/README.md

 ## Build instructions

-You need Java JDK 1.8 and Maven 3.x to build Ōnsu.
+You need Java JDK 1.8 and Maven 3.x to build Onsu.
 Set the JAVA_HOME environment variable to JDK 1.8's home.

 ## Licensing